 Burning Airlines – Runcorn band (1980-81), feat; David C (voc), Alan Roberts (bass), Gary Horabin (keys), Ade Sleigh (drms) (later Trash Culture, Hardly Fighters, Tao Tao Bay Beep).
 Became Wild Weekend (Dec81)

-Pete Burns – frontman of Dead or Alive (b.05.08.59) in Port Sunlight.
+Pete Burns – front man of Dead or Alive (05.08.59 – 23.10.16) born in Port Sunlight.
 Worked in Probe Recs in late 70s and was briefly in Mystery Girls, before forming Nightmares in Wax and by 1980 he’d changed their name to Dead or Alive and headed to the No.1 slot in 1985 with You Spin Me Round.
-Known for his sexually overt and flambouyant appearance and cosmetic surgery, came back into the spotlight when he appeared on Celebrity Big Brother TV show (2006), and then Celebrity Wife Swap (30.09.07)
+Known for his sexually overt and flamboyant appearance and cosmetic surgery, came back into the spotlight when he appeared on Celebrity Big Brother TV show (2006), and then Celebrity Wife Swap (30.09.07)

 Bushfinder – band (pre-1985), feat; Dave Carter (later of Young Lions), Phil Hughes (gtr) (later US Companion, Some Party), Tony Barton (bass) (ex Lunjay Blue Armey, later US Companion).
 More info req’d

-Buster - band (1974-77), feat; Kevin Roberts & Rob Fennah (both later of Alternative Radio), Peter Leay (gtr).
-Became successful treenyboppers with a string of hits & LPs in Japan & Australia.
-Biggest UK hit was ‘Sunday’ on RCA Recs making #48 in Jan76
+Buster – band (formed Mar74, orig called New Attraction), feat; Kevin Roberts (bass) & Rob Fennah (gtr) (both later of Alternative Radio), Peter Leay (gtr), Les Brians (drms).
+Became successful teenyboppers with a string of hits & LPs in Japan & Australia.
+Biggest UK hit was Sunday on RCA Recs making #48 in Jan76 (discogs)